 And What Fruits Should I Avoid (At Least in the Short Term)?

 If you’re looking to keep your carbohydrates low and avoid spikes in your blood glucose, especially in the early days of transitioning to a plant-based diet to reverse insulin resistance, here are some notable, high-carbohydrate fruits and fruit products:

-However, we recommend all of these fruits in the long term, as they can be a delicious, healthy, and energy-boosting part of a well-planned diet.
+However, we recommend all of these fruits (and many more!) in the long term, as they can be a delicious, healthy, and energy-boosting part of a well-planned diet.